Forest904/Beathub/README.md

 - Node.js `18+` and npm (for the frontend)
 - `ffmpeg` available on `PATH` (required by `pydub`)
 - `cdrecord`/`wodim` available on `PATH` for CD burning (Linux/macOS).
 On Windows, you may need compatible cdrtools or adapt the burning command.
-- Spotify and Genius API credentials
+- Spotify API credentials (optional: Genius token for SpotDL lyrics)

 ## Quick Start